 I love how God uses everyday things around us to teach us poignant spiritual lessons!

 To the ancient Jews, water was even more important than it was to our group of students.
-We had hotels with running water, well equipped rest areas dotted all over Israel, water stations, and hundreds and hundreds of water bottles!
+We had hotels with running water, well-equipped rest areas dotted all over Israel, water stations, and hundreds and hundreds of water bottles!

 After my trip to Israel, I can understand what a thirsty life many ancient’s lived!
-Living water was just that… water that gave life!
+Living water was just that…WATER THAT GAVE LIFE!
 It was precious and protected!

-Jesus used this every day concept of living water to teach a very important spiritual truth.
+Jesus used this everyday concept of living water to teach a very important spiritual truth.

 Jesus was tired and thirsty and rested by “Jacob’s well” near the city at high noon.
 The sun was scorching and Jesus was feeling the effects of his travels.

-There he met a woman…a Samaritan… a people hated by the Jews.
+There he met a woman, a Samaritan, a people hated by the Jews.
 But being hated by the Jews was the least of her problems!
 She was also an outcast from her own people.
 She was thirsty in a way that no water from Jacob’s well could quench!